Shanker Dev Campus

 Shanker Dev Campus (शंकरदेव क्याम्पस) is one of the constituent campuses of Tribhuvan University in Pradashani Marg, in Kathmandu.
 The campus was established in 1951.

 The campus runs programs in bachelor's and master's degrees in business studies.
 The campus was initiated to focus on the field of management.
 The academic departments in the campus are sub-divided into management, accounting, finance, marketing, and economics.
-It has different programs such as BBS, MBS, BBA, BIM, MBM and BBM in different shifts (morning, day, evening).
+It has different programs such as BBS, MBS, BBA, BITM, MBM and BBM in different shifts (morning, day, evening).